weaveworks/pctl/README.md

 This can be applied directly to the cluster `kubectl apply -R -f weaveworks-nginx/` or by comitting it to your flux repository.
-If your are using a flux repository the `--create-pr` flags provided an automated way for creating a PR against your flux repository.
+If you are using a flux repository the `--create-pr` flags provides an automated way for creating a PR against your flux repository.
 See `pctl install --help` for more details.